Management of Dental Patients Taking Anticoagulants or Antiplatelet Drugs

 4. Post-guidance publication questionnaire

-A post-guidance questionnaire will be distributed six months after publication to identify any changes in practice following publication and dissemination of this SDCEP guidance.
+A post-guidance questionnaire was distributed six months after publication to identify any changes in practice following publication and dissemination of this SDCEP guidance.